 However different states have laws regarding involuntary commitment for those who refuse to get help.
 If the person you are seeking help for is an adult, you will need to follow certain standard procedures:

-- The person is showing violent behavior towards themselves and towards other people.
+• The person is showing violent behavior toward themselves and towards other people.

-Under these circumstances, its possible to get a court ordered enrolment to get someone into rehab center.
-It is sometimes a cause of concern that using a court ordered rehab permit to get someone into rehab reduces it’s effect, but contrary to popular opinion, when a person starts to stay sober they realize that this was for their own good and they needed help.
+Under these circumstances, it’s possible to get a court-ordered enrolment to get someone into a rehab center like Lantana.
+It is sometimes a cause of concern that using a court-ordered rehab permit to get someone into rehab reduces its effect, but contrary to popular opinion, when a person starts to stay sober they realize that this was for their own good and they needed help.

-It is important to not only figuring out how to get someone into rehab but to help them stay committed.
+It is important to not only figure out how to get someone into rehab but to help them stay committed.

 How to Help a Loved One Stay Committed to Recovery